ozqf/exercise90/README.md

 #### Engine
 * Split the renderer off from the platform layer as another DLL, and use the platform layer simply as a kernal which intermediates between the game and specific services such as rendering or networking?
+    * Like this idea, hot reloading the renderer will make it easier to iterate and debug!
 * Upgrade to later version of opengl.
 * Proper tree based scene graph with parent/child object transforms.